Dallas Mavericks: NBA All-Star selections

-Management
+Ownership and management

 Mark Cuban purchased a majority stake in the Mavericks for $285 million from Ross Perot Jr. in 2000.

+On December 27, 2023, casino magnates Miriam Adelson and Patrick Dumont acquired a 69% majority stake in the team at a franchise valuation of between $3.8 billion and $3.9 billion.
+Cuban retained 27% ownership and operational oversight of the team.
+Dumont replaced Cuban as the team's governor on the NBA Board of Governors, and the Adelson and Dumont families would have final say over all business and basketball decisions.
+Adelson funded the purchase by selling $2 billion of stock in Las Vegas Sands Corporation and with additional cash on hand.
+As part of the purchase, four minority shareholders were bought out, except for Mary Stanton who kept her 4% stake in the franchise.

+Cuban's nearly 23-year tenure as owner and governor was the longest and most successful in team history.
+During the Cuban era, the Mavericks' record was 1,152–782, with 18 playoff berths, and the 2011 NBA championship.

 Terdema Ussery

 Terdema Ussery served as team president and CEO from 1997 until 2015.
 During this time Ussery also served in other roles, including president of the Dallas Mavericks Foundation and an alternate governor for the Mavericks on the NBA Board of Governors.
 Ussery left the Mavericks for a position with Under Armour.

 Sexual assault and domestic violence allegations

-In February 2018, the Dallas Mavericks hired former AT&T executive Cynthia Marshall as their interim CEO in a direct response to the franchise's sexual assault and domestic violence allegations involving Ussery and Earl K. Sneed.
+In February 2018, Sports Illustrated released an investigation with sexual assault allegations against Ussery and domestic violence allegations against another employee, Earl K. Sneed.
+Cuban said he had not been aware of improper behavior from Ussery or Sneed.
+The organization hired a pair of independent investigators to look into the allegations.
+The Mavericks also hired former AT&T executive Cynthia Marshall as their interim CEO in a direct response to the allegations.
 Marshall was the first black female CEO of an NBA franchise as well as the first woman ever to hold the position.

-Owner Mark Cuban formally responded in March 2018 to allegations of a 2011 sexual assault that surfaced in a Sports Illustrated investigation released in February.
-In an email to The Associated Press on March 6, Cuban stated, "It didn't happen."
-The organization hired a pair of independent investigators to look into allegations.
-On September 19, 2018, the team's investigation report concluded that there were "numerous instances of sexual harassment and other improper workplace conduct" that had occurred within the organization, none of which being related to the allegation on Cuban himself.
+Mark Cuban responded in March 2018 to separate allegations against him of a 2011 sexual assault; in an email to the Associated Press, he stated, "It didn't happen."

+On September 19, 2018, the team's investigation report concluded that there were "numerous instances of sexual harassment and other improper workplace conduct" that had occurred within the organization, none of which were related to the allegation against Cuban himself.
 Cuban also agreed to donate $10 million in reparations to organizations related to women's causes, mainly those committed to combating domestic violence and supporting the professional development of women within the sports industry.

-On October 5, 2018, over two weeks after the team publicly released their sexual harassment report, it was reported that team photographer Danny Bollinger, who had been friends with Mark Cuban, also made propositions to four now-former employees throughout an entire decade.
-Bollinger was also laid off by Cuban four days later.
+On October 5, 2018, over two weeks after the team publicly released their sexual harassment report, it was reported that team photographer Danny Bollinger made propositions to four now-former employees over the course of a decade.
+Bollinger was laid off by Cuban four days later.